philipzabicki/binance-algotrading/README.md

 ## Requirements
 ### Pre-requirements
-Whole project runs with python 3.11.4 but it should work fine with any 3.11.x
+Whole project runs with python 3.11.4 but it should work fine with any 3.11.x version.

 Before installing TA-lib via pip one needs to satisfy dependencies.
 Just follow this [TA-Lib](https://github.com/TA-Lib/ta-lib-python?tab=readme-ov-file#dependencies).